-If you peruse the archives of Manifest Vegan, chances are you will find a ton of recipes calling for chocolate and peanut butter.
-That’s because both chocolate and peanut butter are easy winners in my book.
+Chocolate and peanut butter are both winners in my book.
 The combo of the two makes for an undefeated champ; add pretzels and you have yourself a legendary dessert.

 After I secured myself a nice bag of gluten-free pretzels the other day (so excited as I hadn’t eaten pretzels in over a year!), I knew they would be the perfect crust for a pb & chocolate tart.
 If you’re gluten free and you haven’t tried these pretzels, look for them at your next grocery outing.
 They are so good!